5 Ways to Take Faster (and Better) Notes

 Here are ways to take notes faster in class, feel more confident, and understand the content better!

-How to Take Faster Notes in Class
+5 Ways to Take Faster (and Better) Notes

 What You Shouldn’t Do